hdhw/CustomProfiles/README.md

 - `CustomBadges` data migrates on first load
 - Reload discord if avatar url change doesn't stick
 - Close discord before install if inject fails
+- When trying to vist the Plugins menu, If you experience a crash, Try to delete everything in the CustomProfiles folder, Except for index.tsx.
+After that run ```pnpm build``` and if you havent already. ```pnpm inject```